obmarg/synchg/README.rst

 synchg
 ======

-When developing a cross platform application, it can be neccesary to transfer changes between different machines running different operating systems.
-Mercurials push & pull help a lot to make this process a lot simpler than it could be.
-However the process of syncing repositories can take quite a few steps if (like me) you rebase and collapse changesets quite frequently, and especially if you like to make use of the mq extension.
+When developing a cross platform application it can be neccesary to transfer changes between different machines in order to test changes out.
+Mercurials push & pull help to make this process simpler, however keeping your repositories in sync is not neccesarily a single step process.
+Particularly if you rebase and collapse changesets quite frequently, and especially if you like to make use of the mq extension.

 This script intends to make the process of syncing two mercurial repositories to exactly the same point as easy as possible, by taking care of all the steps